prernads/hacktober-codesnippet/Contributing.md

 This documentation contains a set of guidelines to help you during the contribution process.

+###  :heavy_exclamation_mark: In order to contribute to the repo comment with your YEAR,BRANCH and NAME.

 # Submitting Contributions
 Below you will find the process and workflow used to review and merge your changes.